[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 My bullishness on plant-based meat maker Beyond Meat in 2020 can be boiled down to something Bill Gates once said.
 People tend to overestimate what can be done in a year and underestimate what can be done in a decade.

 Sure, the coronavirus headwind has thrown a wrench in this thesis.
-BYND stock is down 12% year-to-date.
+With restaurants closed across the world, Beyond Meat’s fast-growing food service business will inevitably slow.

 But, this headwind will pass.
 When it does, the Beyond Meat growth narrative will regain momentum, supported by a continued consumption shift towards plant-based meat, several quick-casual chains rolling out plant-based meat options, and increased consumer awareness surrounding plant-based meat’s environmental benefits.